-The action sketch indicates all insertions and updates to the form.
-The values to be inserted may be constant values, e.g., an authorization, copied field values, or possibly function calls to application programs.
-We distinguish, therefore, between the original and the updated values of any field.
-A field that must be copied to another form may itself be modified, and the wrong value must not be used.
+The action form sketch indicates all insertions and updates to the form.
+The values to be inserted may be constant values, eg., an authorization, copied field values, or possibly function calls to application programs.
+We distinguish, therefore, between the original and the updated value of any field.
+A field which must be copied to another form may itself be modified, and the wrong value must not be used.
 Furthermore, the function calls may access both the original and updated values of fields.
 In fact, the original value of a field will often be one of the arguments to a function call update to that field.

-The action sketch in figure 7 illustrates several features.
+The action sketch of figure 5 illustrates several features.
 The price of an item is filled in by copying it from an inv form.
 A program called "mult" is called to calculate the total.
-Finally, the original value of quantity is accessed, whereas the updated value of price is used.
-Note that the symbols "#", "?" and "!" are used to respectively access functions, original field values, and updated field values.
-If none of these symbols is used, a constant string value is inserted.
+Finally, the original value of quantity is accessed whereas the updated value of price is used.
+Note that the symbols "#", "?" and "!" are used to respectively access functions, original and updated field values.
+If none of these symbols are used, a constant string value is inserted.

-ORDER FORM Key :
+ORDER FORM KEY:

-Customer number : Customer name :
+Customer number: Customer name:

+Item: Description: Price: ?inv.price Quantity:

-Description : Item : Price : Quantity : Total : ?inv.price #mult !price ?quantity
+Total: #mult !price ?quantity

-Figure 7: An action sketch
+Figure 5 An action sketch

-Some analysis is needed to ensure that every updated file ultimately depends only upon values originally available on the working set of forms.
+Some analysis is needed to ensure that every updated field ultimately depends only upon values originally available on the working set of forms.
 It is clearly incorrect to update each of two fields by copying over the updated value of the other.
 Suppose that the price field of the order form were updated to "!inv.price" and the price field of the inventory form were updated to "!order.price".
 No order of execution could make sense of the request.

 Field constraints must be obeyed.
 Procedures that create forms must fill in certain fields.
-Procedures that modify forms must only modify fields of an appropriate type.
-Implied actions must also be evaluated, if a procedure modifies or inserts a field which is an argument to an automatic field.
+Procedures that modify forms must only modify fields with an appropriate type.
+Implied actions must also be evaluated if a procedure modifies or inserts a field which is an argument to an automatic field.

 After all form modifications are completed, zero or more copies of each form are made.
 Each form or copy may then be left in the user's files, inserted into a dossier or shipped to another station.
-The mechanism used to specify these operations is the destination pseudo-sketch; an example is shown as figure 8.
+The mechanism used to specify these operations is the destination pseudo-sketch; an example is shown as figure 6.
 Copy 0 is the form manipulated by a procedure, and one additional destination pseudo-sketch is filled in for each copy of that form.
 The operations available are leave, ship and dossier.
-The first of these requires no where argument, but the others require the name of a station or a dossier, respectively.
-This may be given as a simple constant or a field function value, just as in action sketches.
+The first of these requires no where argument, but the others require the name of a station or a dossier respectively.
+This may be given as a simple constant or a field or function value, just as in action sketches.

-DESTINATION PSEUDO-SKETCH COPY: 0
+DESTINATION PSEUDO-SKETCH COPY: 0\\\\ Operation: ship\\\\\ Where: accounting\\\\\

-Operation: ship

-Where: accounting

-Figure 8: Destination pseudo-sketch
+Figure 6 Destination pseudo-sketch